Jdob11/tinyapp/README.md

 TinyApp uses EJS (Embedded JavaScript) templates for rendering dynamic content and forms across various pages.
 Below are the EJS files and their functionalities within the project.

+## Project Information

+This project was developed as part of the curriculum at Lighthouse Labs.
+It represents an educational exercise and may contain specific requirements or constraints imposed by the course instructors.

+### Note to Contributors

+If you're considering contributing to this project or using it as a reference, please be aware that it was created for educational purposes and may not adhere to all industry standards or best practices.
+While contributions and feedback are welcome, please keep in mind the context in which this project was developed.

 ## File Structure

 ### Root Folder (`/`)